rairities/open-your-heart/README.md

 hi! i'm tora. maybe uve seen me in ur sleep

+any pronouns but prefer she/they

 c+h , dnc skins . strictly no ships & rp plz

-all of my pony names r song lyrics,, heerherh. i <3 mitski & the crane wives. if u do too ill kiss u on the cheek
+all of my pony names r song lyrics,, heerherh.

+i <3 mitski & the crane wives. if u do too ill kiss u on the cheek

-socially awkward, i dont int first bc of this,, sawry ill warm up to u eventually tho
+socially awkward, i dont int first bc of this,, sawry

+ill warm up to u eventually tho